×

 5. A rough or scaly patch of skin: Not all skin cancers involve a change in a mole.
 A growth that is firm, flat and looks like a scar can be a sign of squamous skin cancer.

 6. A mole that has uneven color: Most moles that are noncancerous are some shade of brown consistently throughout the growth.
 But cancerous moles may not be the same color over the entire mole.
-For instance, the mole may be dark brown, black and light brown in spots.
+For instance, the mole may be dark brown, black or light brown in spots.
 Melanoma may also have patches of red, pink or white.

 7. Uneven edges: Normal moles tend to have regular and even borders or edges.
 If a mole has a ragged or irregular edge, it can be an indication of melanoma.